 Your PIP and MedPay coverages pay out no matter who is at fault for your injuries and, depending upon the terms of your coverage, may even follow you when you’re walking or biking.

 Medical coverages through your auto insurance policy can also follow the car.
-If your passengers don’t have medical coverage of their own, your MedPay or PIP coverages can extend and pay, up to your limits, if occupants of your vehicle are injured in an accident.
+If your passengers don’t have medical coverage, your MedPay or PIP coverages can extend and pay up to your limits if occupants of your vehicle are injured in an accident.

 Collision and comprehensive will usually follow a policyholder you rent a car since the rental car is a substitution for the person’s insured vehicle.
 The payout may be limited to the value of the vehicle insured; that is, if you own a Kia but rented a Lexus, the collision policy would pay the value of the Kia.

-Your state-required liability insurance follows you as the insured driver, and MedPay or PIP coverages follow you in a rental car as well.
+Your state-required liability insurance follows you as the insured driver and MedPay or PIP coverages follow you in a rental car.

-Your liability coverage steps in only when the car owner’s limits are exceeded, and then only if your limits are higher than his.
+Your liability coverage steps in only when the car owner’s limits are exceeded, and only if your limits are higher.
 Your collision and comprehensive coverage do not apply to a borrowed car; however, your PIP and MedPay do follow you in a borrowed car.

 What happens when you buy a cheap car insurance policy?